avigaildanesh/web3-opsec-standard/guides/account configurations/individuals/business-tools/linear.md

 - Settings >
     - [ ]  Sessions, Personal API keys, & Authorized Applications > **Review and remove any unnecessary or unrecognized**
     - [ ]  I added it, need to see progress 50
+    - [ ]  added this now, needed to change from 100% to 66%